-Lidocaine has been shown to decrease minimum alveolar concentration of isoflurane and to decrease ileus in horses.
+Lidocaine, the prototype aminoamide local anesthetics, decreases minimum alveolar concentration of isoflurane in a variety of species.
+It also has the potential to decrease ileus in horses after general anesthesia and is used commonly as an adjunct in colic surgery.
 This has become the theoretical basis for its systemic use as an analgesic agent.
-Constant rate infusion of lidocaine has been advocated for pain management in a number of species; notably, a number of combination analgesic protocols (eg, morphine, lidocaine, ketamine) have been developed for dogs.
-The use of constant rate infusion lidocaine during anesthesia is not recommended for cats because of its negative cardiovascular effects.
+Constant-rate infusion of lidocaine has been advocated for pain management in a number of species; notably, a number of combination analgesic protocols (eg, morphine, lidocaine, ketamine [known as MLK]) have been developed for dogs.
+The use of constant-rate infusion lidocaine during anesthesia is not recommended for cats because of their increased sensitivity and its negative cardiovascular effects.

-Lidocaine transdermal patches have been developed for the treatment of human neuropathic pain.
+Lidocaine transdermal patches have been developed for the treatment of neuropathic pain in people.
 Systemic absorption of lidocaine in dogs and cats has been reported to be minimal, while local tissue concentration is reported to be as much as 100 times greater than plasma concentration.
 The low systemic absorption rate coupled with high local lidocaine concentrations on the skin support the safe use of lidocaine patches in dogs and cats.
-These patches appear to result in a differential blockade, preserving sensory function of the skin and motor function of regional muscles while inducing analgesia at the site for up to 72 hr.
+These patches appear to result in a differential blockade, preserving sensory function of the skin and motor function of regional muscles while inducing analgesia at the site for as long as 72 hr.
 However, further clinical efficacy studies are warranted.
 Patches must be applied close to the site of pain, and toxicity is of concern if the patch is orally ingested.

 EMLA cream, a eutectic mixture of 2.5% lidocaine and 2.5% prilocaine, has been used to decrease venipuncture pain in children and has been evaluated for use in dogs, cats, rabbits, horses, and pigs.
 Significant results are not achieved until the cream has been in place for 60–90 min beneath an occlusive dressing.
-Nonclinical methemoglobinemia, lasting up to 24 hr, has been reported in children.
+Nonclinical methemoglobinemia, lasting as long as 24 hr, has been reported in children.
 Repeated dosing of neonatal or small animals should be done cautiously.

 Topical capsaicin, the active component in chili peppers, has been used extensively to treat pain associated with diabetic neuropathy, post-herpetic neuralgia, and osteoarthritis in people.
 Capsaicin binds to the TRPV1 receptor on nonmyelinated primary afferent pain fibers, causing increased firing through the release of substance P. With repeat application, desensitization occurs due to degeneration of these pain fibers with resultant hypoalgesia.
 Reinnervation occurs when use is discontinued.
 No controlled studies have been published in veterinary species; however, one study using intrathecal resinferatoxin, a potent analog of capsaicin, reported encouraging results for palliative treatment of pain in a canine osteosarcoma model.
 The benefits of these TRPV1 ligands include specific loss of pain sensation without the concomitant loss of motor and nonpain sensation.